jetbrains-academy/Python-Libraries-NumPy/NumPy/Array Basics/Broadcasting/task.md

 ```

 Broadcasting provides a means of vectorizing array operations so that looping
-occurs in C instead of Python.
+occurs in C instead of in Python.
 It does this without making needless copies of data
 and usually leads to efficient algorithm implementations.
-Due to broadcasting, the line `y = x + v` works even though `x` has shape `(4, 3)` and `v` has shape `(3,)`.
+Due to broadcasting, the line `y = x + v` works even though `x` has the shape `(4, 3)` and `v` has the shape `(3,)`.
-It works as if `v` actually had shape `(4, 3)`, where each row
+It works as if `v` actually had the shape `(4, 3)`, where each row
-was a copy of `v`, and the sum was performed elementwise.
+was a copy of `v` and summing was performed elementwise.

 ### General Broadcasting Rules

-- Two dimensions are compatible when they are equal, or one of them is 1.
+- Two dimensions are compatible when they are equal or one of them is 1.
   When either of the dimensions compared is one, the other is used.
 In other
   words, dimensions with size 1 are stretched or “copied” to match the other.

-- The size of the resulting array is the size that is not 1 along each axis of the inputs.
+- The size of the resulting array is the size that is not 1 along any axis of the inputs.

 - Arrays do not need to have the same number of dimensions.
 For example,
-  if you have a 256 x 256 x 3 array of RGB values, and you want to scale each
+  if you have a 256 x 256 x 3 array of RGB values and you want to scale each
-  color in the image by a different value, you can multiply the image by a
+  color in an image by a different value, you can multiply the image by a
   one-dimensional array with 3 values.

 Here are some examples: